 Considerations when feeding red squirrels

-With a little care we can provide a safe and reliable source of food for the supplementary feeding of red squirrels to help their wild diet.
+With a little care, we can provide a safe and reliable source of food for the supplementary feeding of red squirrels, to add to their wild diet.
 However, there are a number of unintended hazards to be considered first.
-Here’s our top tips of Do’s and Don’ts to help you.
+Here’s our top tips of dos and don’ts to help you navigate the pitfalls.

 Don’t: Encourage red squirrels to cross roads.
 Do: Feed them on their side of the street

 Don’t Feed them if there are grey squirrels present Do: Invest in a special squirrel feeder

 Don’t: Risk accidental drowning Do: Cover water butts etc. and provide a shallow-sided water bowl

 Don’t: Feed where there are cats Do: Feed high in trees where squirrels can hide from all predators

 Don’t: Feed high quantities of peanuts or fruit Do: Provide calcium supplements like Cali-Dust and Cuttlefish